Back to Our Work Insurance

 Our Approach

 The key engineering challenge was accuracy under ambiguity.
-Insurance documents are messy — handwritten notes, faxed copies of copies, multi-page medical records with overlapping information.
-We built a confidence-scoring layer that triages documents: high-confidence extractions flow through automatically, while edge cases are queued for human review with pre-filled fields so the reviewer is confirming, not re-entering.
+Insurance documents are messy: handwritten notes, faxed copies of copies, multi-page medical records with overlapping information.
+So the agents reason about their own certainty: high-confidence work flows through automatically, while genuine edge cases are queued for human review with fields pre-filled, so the reviewer is confirming, not re-entering.

-We also designed the system to learn from corrections.
-When a reviewer fixes an extraction, that feedback loops back into the model, steadily improving accuracy on the document formats that appear most frequently in the carrier's real-world claims flow.
+The agents also learn from corrections.
+When a reviewer fixes an extraction, that feedback loops back in, steadily improving accuracy on the document formats that appear most frequently in the carrier's real-world claims flow.

 The Results